sebastianpopp/parcel-tailwind-starter/README.md

 This is a starter project for using [Parcel](https://parceljs.org/) with [Tailwind CSS](https://tailwindcss.com/).

+Looking for a starter project with Vue?
+Check out [parcel-tailwind-vue-starter](https://github.com/sebastianpopp/parcel-tailwind-vue-starter).

 ## Getting Started

 1. Fork this repository or run `npx degit sebastianpopp/parcel-tailwind-starter my-project`